 When consumed in food or drink, such as a cookie or a soda, it may take longer to feel the effects.
-New or occasional users trying edibles should start with small amounts, usually 1 to 2.5 milligrams, and wait 90 minutes to 4 hours before continuing to consume to avoid using too much.
+People that choose to consume edibles should start with small amounts, usually 1 to 2.5 milligrams, and wait 90 minutes to 4 hours before continuing to consume to avoid using too much.